PasqualeMainolfi/CoursesHub/FAQ/FAQ.md

 2. *How can I contact the instructor for questions or clarifications?*

-   A: In case you couldn't find the answers to your questions in the FAQ section, you can contact me via email at pasquale.mainolfi@consalerno.it.
+   A: In case you couldn't find the answers to your questions in the FAQ section, you can contact me via email at <pasquale.mainolfi@consalerno.it>.

 3. *What is the required attendance for the lectures?*